Stormwater Management Program

 - Inform and educate the public on the proper application and disposal of pesticides, herbicides, and fertilizers.

 - Promote proper disposal practices for grass clippings, leaf litter, and animal wastes that may enter into the MS4.

-- Identify and promote the availability, location, and requirements of facilities for collection or disposal of household hazardous wastes, travel trailer wasters, chemicals, and motor vehicle fluids.
+- Identify and promote the availability, location, and requirements of facilities for the collection or disposal of household hazardous wastes, travel trailer wasters, chemicals, and motor vehicle fluids.

-- Inform and educate the public on proper septic system care and maintenance, and how to recognize system failure. *Not applicable to WMU; there no septic systems on WMU campus.
+- Inform and educate the public on proper septic system care and maintenance, and how to recognize system failure. *Not applicable to WMU; there no septic systems on the WMU campus.

 - Educate the public on, and promote the benefits of, green infrastructure and Low Impact Development.

 - Promote methods for managing riparian lands to protect water quality.

 - Identify and educate commercial, industrial, and institutional entities likely to contribute pollutants to stormwater runoff. *Not applicable to WMU; only WMU campus contributions.